heidygallardo/heidygallardo/README.md

 ### A little bit about me:
 - I graduated with my B.S. in Computer Science from UTRGV in December 2023.
 - I designed and developed websites for the C-STEM Department and faculty at UTRGV.
-- I currently design and develop websites for businesses in Texas.

 ### While I am not coding I am:
 - A volunteer at my church.